pvah88/BackToDNA/README.md

 ```
 An example of how to run command:

-If the directory where you save your amino acid alignment, nucleotide database and blast output is "yourdirectory/", then the command to run is:
+If the directory where you save your amino acid alignment, nucleotide database and BLAST output is "yourdirectory/", then the command to run is:

 ``` ./backtodna -outdir yourdirectory/ -query yourdirectory/query.fa > backtodna.fa ```